bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

 ## Give me an example of a time you used customer feedback to drive improvement or innovation.
 What was the situation and what action did you take?
 <br>
+Business wanted to know what part of skyline advisor customer uses the most.
+The feedback from customer comes via click stream data.
+I create data architecture to get one view of customer transaction across different vmware portal.
+Let's say you had problem and you went to kb.vmware.com and them you submited a ticket on support.vmware.com

+We track user ananymous id on browser to help improve kb documentation. monitor customer behavior using click stream data. generate analytics like most clicked kbs and write rules for them.

 </br>